WayScience/cellpainting_predicts_cardiac_fibrosis/3.processing_CP_features/README.md

 ## Pycytominer

-We use [Pycytominer](https://github.com/cytomining/pycytominer) to perform the aggregation, merging, and normalization of the NF1 single cell features.
+We use [Pycytominer](https://github.com/cytomining/pycytominer) to perform the aggregation, merging, and normalization of the CFReT single cell features.

 For more information regarding the functions that we used, please see [the documentation](https://pycytominer.readthedocs.io/en/latest/pycytominer.cyto_utils.html#pycytominer.cyto_utils.cells.SingleCells.merge_single_cells) from the Pycytominer team.